jihoon796/jihoon796.github.io/about.md

 **2.) make the world a better place without being cliché**. <br>
 If I had to pick one, I would pick the latter.

-I enjoy reading, meeting people of diverse backgrounds, having my beliefs challenged, and dishing out copious amounts of unsolicited life advice.
+I enjoy reading, meeting people of diverse backgrounds, having my beliefs challenged, and giving out unsolicited life advice.

 Any thoughts?
 Email me (below), and I'll get back to you.